BrentMRPalmer/CSI4107-A2/README.md

 ### Evaluation Results (MAP and P@10 Score)

 We provide two tables summarizing the performance of our neural information retrieval systems, reporting both MAP and P@10.
-The first table shows the results of the top 2 models, while the second table covers all 37 tested models.
+The first table shows the results of the top 2 models (`cocodr-large-msmarco` and `all-mpnet-base-v1`), while the second table covers all 37 tested models.

 #### Top 2 Model Results

+Our top 2 models are `cocodr-large-msmarco` and `all-mpnet-base-v1`.
+Their results are highlighted below.

 | Model Name           | MAP Score | P@10   |
 | -------------------- | --------- | ------ |